AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 Other alternatives Python packages include Enthought Inc.'s Canopy and Python(x,y), see here: https://www.python.org/download/alternatives/.
 We are no longer using any of them and are unsure of how they will function.

+Package requirements depend on how GSAS-II is run.
+More packages are required and optional for GUI use, as described in the following section.
+If setting up GSAS-II on a server that will only run GSAS-II via the scripting interface, then fewer packages are needed, as discussed in the section following that.

 GUI Requirements